 The plan above can be completed by both a private vehicle and public transport.
 Traveling by your own vehicle of course will be better and more convenient.

-Not much to this day except for a long travel.
+Not much to talk about on this day except for a long journey.
 From Delhi, take NH1 and then take the road towards Shimla from Chandigarh via Himalayan Expressway.
 There is currently some road widening work going on between Chandigarh and Shimla so the entire journey can easily take up to 10-11 hours.
-Total distance covered would be about 350 kilometers.
-There are regular HRTC buses from ISBT Delhi which you can board if you were traveling by public transport.
-Another fun thing to do would be to reach Kalka by Bus and then from there, take the Kalka – Shimla Mountain Railway, also known as Toy train, to reach Shimla.

-Now there are multiple way that you can spend Day 2 and 3.
+Now there are multiple ways that you can spend Day 2 and 3.
 There are several places to see in Shimla of which, Mall Road, Christ Church, Scandal Point, Jakhu Hill, Shimla State Museum are the most famous ones.
-Some of the nearby hill stations that are very scenic are Kufri, Mashobra and Narkanda.
+Some of the nearby hill stations that are very scenic are Chail, Kufri, Mashobra, and Narkanda.
+For a complete list, please take a look at Places of Tourist Interest in Shimla.

-On Day 3, take a drive to nearby town of Narkanda via Kufri.
+On Day 3, take a drive to the nearby town of Narkanda via Kufri.
 At Narkanda, drive all the way till Sutlej point and then have lunch there.
 After lunch, pay a short visit to Hatu Peak and then return to Shimla by evening.
 This entire drive is very scenic and definitely worth it.
+For more details, please take a look at What to See in Narkanda.

 If you were traveling by public transport, my advice would be to spend these two days visiting places within Shimla city itself.
 Going to Narkanda by public transport and coming back to Shimla may be a bit of a hassle and to be honest, won’t be that much fun either.